 Parsing this out through standard reporting alone hasn't always worked.
 I've attended all of the now-criticized safety symposiums organized by the Business Integrity Commission (BIC) and the New York City Department of Sanitation (DSNY) in conjunction with the industry.
 I've read all of the reports put out by Transform Don't Trash and affiliated organizations.

 I usually write up each iteration for Waste Dive and was presented with the chance to do so yet again in April.
-TDT published a new report called "More Dangerous Than Ever" shortly before a third safety symposium was held at DSNY's Floyd Bennett Field training facility.
+TDT published a new report called "More Dangerous Than Ever" shortly before a fourth safety symposium was held at DSNY's Floyd Bennett Field training facility.
 At the symposium, I heard why TDT's report was statistically flawed, while labor advocates told me why the symposium was too little too late.

 In an effort to get out of the feedback loop, I held off on covering either in more detail.
 In light of the heightened calls for reform of not only the industry but its regulatory agency, which you can read more about here, it's time for more transparency.

 In conversations with various sources about this data, I encountered reactions ranging from skepticism of the accounting to repeated suggestions that publishing it at all would be improper.

 All of the fatality data interpretations come from the same source.
 The information was first summarized in aggregate by a Department of Transportation (DOT) official at a November 2017 City Council hearing and later obtained by Waste Dive through a records request to the BIC.
 That information can be found at the end of this piece.

 The majority of these incidents involved pedestrians, followed by bicyclists, a few vehicle passengers and one motorcycle driver.
 Many occurred during turns at intersections.
 None resulted in arrests.